Light-tight skipper-CCDs for X-ray detection in space: Fabrication and testing set-up

 The first aluminization of a skipper-CCDs was performed at the Center for Nanomaterials at Argonne National Laboratory.
 We utilized die from a prototype batch of dark-matter sensors~\cite{oscurasensors}; each die consists of a 1.35\,Mpix (1278 $\times$ 1058 pixels) skipper-CCD with four read-out amplifiers located at the corners, and a pixel pitch of 15\,$\upmu$m.

 To fabricate the aluminum shield, we utilized a liftoff process.
 We first spin SPR955 photoresist on the frontside of the CCD and use a Heidelberg MLA 150 Maskless Lithography tool to pattern the shield design, which consists of rectangles atop each quadrant, leaving part of the active area uncovered.
 We developed the photoresist using Microposit$^\mathrm{TM}$ MF$^\mathrm{TM}$-CD-26 developer and deposited aluminum layers of 20\,nm, 50\,nm, or 100\,nm thicknesses using a Temescal FC2000 E-Beam Evaporator.
 We cleaned the die using Microposit$^\mathrm{TM}$ Remover 1165 and an E3511 ESI Plasma Asher to remove any residue.
+As a final step, verified the aluminum thickness with a KLA Tencor P7 stylus profiler on a mock die.
 We show a picture of the CCD with the aluminum shield in the bottom-right corner in Figure~\ref{fig:setup}.
+The CCD front surface profile comprises an aluminum shield and a dead layer consisting of SiO$_2$, Si$_3$N$_4$, and polysilicon, above the silicon bulk.
+We summarize the main features of the CCD used in this work in table~\ref{table:CCDspecs}.

 Regarding packaging, the die is glued to a silicon substrate and wirebonded to a flex cable that connects the CCD pads to the readout electronics.
 We designed the testing setup to evaluate both the shield's blinding performance and its X-ray detection efficiency.
-In Figure~\ref{fig:setup}, we show a picture of the testing system, which consists of a monochromator fed with a halogen lamp through a filter wheel to select light wavelength in a range between 300 and 1000\,nm.
-After the monochromator, we installed a shutter and an integrating sphere to ensure uniform, normal illumination of the sensor, which was located inside a vacuum vessel with a window for light transmission.
+In Figure~\ref{fig:setup}, we show a picture of the testing system, which consists of a monochromator fed with a halogen lamp through a filter wheel to select light wavelength in a range between 300 and 1000\,nm with a resolution $\lesssim$10\,nm.
+After the monochromator, we installed a shutter and an integrating sphere to ensure isotropic illumination of the sensor, which was located inside a vacuum vessel with a window for light transmission.
 We pumped the vessel to a pressure below $10^{-4}$\,torr and cooled the sensor to 160\,K with a cryocooler.
 To control the sensor and extract the video signals, we use a low-acquisition-threshold board~\cite{LTA}.
 We covered the setup with black and blackout fabric.
 We do not show the power sources, the Lakeshore PID temperature controller, the vacuum pump, or the crycooler in the image.